-The Lafayette City-Parish Consolidated Government (LCG) 2023/2027 Consolidated Plan is a U.S. Department of Housing and Urban Development (HUD) mandated document that describes the housing and community development needs of the LCG's low- and moderate-income residents and identifies the activities required to address those needs over a five-year period.
+The Lafayette City-Parish Consolidated Government (LCG) 2023/2027 Consolidated Plan is a U.S. Department of Housing and Urban Development (HUD) -mandated document that describes the housing and community development needs of the LCG's low- and moderate-income residents and identifies the activities required to address those needs over a five-year period.
 The preparation and submission of the Consolidated Plan and subsequent Annual Plans is required for the LCG to receive Federal entitlement funds from HUD's Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME).
+The Program Year 2025 Annual Action Plan is the third action plan of the five (5) year Consolidated Plan.